After starting the 2007 season 0-4, the Saints were never able to recover and finished the season a very disappointing

 Patriots 21 – Chiefs 12

 - and continues to be - a major concern for this football team.
-Look for the short-handed Eagles to give the Rams a steady diet of Brian Westbrook, Brian Westbrook, and
+Look for the short-handed Eagles to give the Rams a steady diet of Brian Westbrook

 a little more Brian Westbrook?
 Sub-par game time weather conditions and injuries to the Eagles top two receivers could further negate their inconsistent passing game, but until the Rams prove they can stop the run, I don't see many "W"s on their schedule.
 If Donovan McNabb is on his game the Eagles should soar.